 Zappiti Pro 4K HDR is impressive.
-You get a full rack size unit (430mm width) with proper rounded feet and a sleek, clean cut design.
+You get a full rack size unit (430mm width) with properly rounded feet and sleek, clean-cut design.
 You also get premium looks with the black, brushed aluminum surface and the clean front HDD lid sporting only the “Z” letter.
 The later drops vertically revealing the two 3.5” HDD trays.
 Both the lid as well as the trays feel robust and should cause no problems with regular use.
 Mounting your hard disk drives is pretty easy and secure.
 You can use up to 2x16TB drives, so a total of 32TB storage space should be enough, even for the most demanding users who wish to store their files locally.
-The 6.35mm gold plated headphone jack at the front was a nice surprise (it is the preferred jack for top performing headphones) but we would also like to see it paired with an additional DAC/amplifier.
+The 6.35mm gold plated headphone jack at the front was a nice surprise (it is the preferred jack for top-performing headphones) but we would also like to see it paired with an additional DAC/amplifier.
 Compared to other rival solutions, you don’t get a screen but you gain a more premium feeling instead.
 There is also a stand by button with a distinctive blue LED that can be turned off from the remote.

-The back side is also impressive.
+The backside is also impressive.
 You get extended connectivity with some options not easily (or at all) found anywhere else.
-Having three HDMI connections is definately not common.
+Having three HDMI connections is definitely not common.
 You get two HDMI outs, with one them being utilized for audio out only.
-The audio out can be used in case you own a receiver not capable for 4K pass-through.
+The audio out can be used in case you own a receiver not capable of 4K pass-through.
 This way you can connect the HDMI main directly to your TV/Projector and the Audio output to your receiver for (HD) Audio.
 Even if you own a 4K compatible receiver, feeding directly the TV/Projector eliminates any type of (video) processing (coming from the A/V receiver) thus making sure that you get a clean “monitor” image.
 This makes sense even more if you enable the unit’s direct video output option from the Zappiti service option.
 The third HDMI (Input) connection is for video recording.
 You can record any (HDCP protected) input up to 1080p, Stereo in TS or MPEG4 format.
 The resulted recording is above average and you are also allowed to project the input video in full screen if you desire.
 You can definitely count as premium features the additional RCA for ideal grounding (named “Zero Signal”) and the port for connecting the included IR remote extender for remote placement of the main unit.
-In case you are using wired LAN connectivity you can omit the Wi-Fi antennas since they are both detachable.
+In case you are using wired LAN connectivity, you can omit the Wi-Fi antennas since they are both detachable.

 The biggest upgrade most likely is the new, embedded inside the chassis, power supply featuring a large R-Core transformer for better efficiency, lower interference and cleaner playback performance, mostly for audio PCM.
 When we opened the top lid, we were pleasantly suprised with the clean design and choice of components.
 Wima and Nichicon capacitors were recognizable upon the first glance at the board.
 The interior was properly arranged with excessive use of cable ties and correct cable routing.
 In the media player world and as far as internal design and choice of components is concerned, you will not get a better device than this.